CoryWBoris/AbletonAutoColor/README.md

 -clips coloring automatically based on track color
 -custom layout creating software with a simple and easy to use interface accurate to the colors of Ableton Live.
 In other words, bijection color selection!
 -light cpu usage and, like AbletonAutoColor, **doesn't need to run in the background to change track and clip colors**
--a NEW 'Contains Mode' which allows you to use a keyword rather than an explicit name to change track and clip colors -as well as the ability to load a layout without restarting ableton
+-a NEW 'Contains Mode' which allows you to use a keyword rather than an explicit name to change track and clip colors
+-unlimited rows for unlimited keywords (a lot easier than typing into a dictionary within a python script)
+-as well as the ability to load a layout without restarting ableton
 ...and more